genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 tail -f GENESIS_EVALUATOR.log
 ```
 :::info What is $L?
 $L is an alias to the logs folder (~/run/runtime/logs) provided by the Genesis Platform.
-Moreover, feel free to use your favorite command to view logs such as tail, less etc.
+Feel free to use your favorite command to view logs such as tail, less etc.
 :::

 <!-- ### Dynamic rules

-We have now set up the evaluator so that our application creates reports daily.
+We have now set up the Evaluator so that our application creates reports daily.

-Now you are going to use the evaluator again to set up dynamic rules.
-In this case, you want to send an email automatically if a certain limit has been breached.
+Now you are going to use the Evaluator again to set up dynamic rules.
+In this case, you want to send an email automatically if a specified limit has been breached.

 #### Preparation

-First, check that you have the evaluator running.
+First, check that you have the Evaluator running.
 If it is not, check the procedure at the beginning of the exercise on  [setting up a cron rule](#cron-rules-static-events).

 You need to create two csv files for this exercise.

-The first is the file with your rule in the correct format, as you saw with the static cron rule in the previous exercise.
+The first is the file with your rule in the correct format, similsr to the static cron rule in the previous exercise.
 Call the file DYNAMIC_RULE.csv.

 ```csv
 NAME,DESCRIPTION,RULE_TABLE,RULE_STATUS,RULE_EXPRESSION,USER_NAME,PROCESS_NAME,MESSAGE_TYPE,RESULT_EXPRESSION